-V. EFFECTS OF NETWORK CONGESTION AND LINK COLLISION
+5 EFFECTS OF NETWORK CONGESTION AND LINK COLLISION

 In this section, we derive the upper bound on the critical transmission power for $\eta$ -guaranteed delivery with consideration of the effects of congestion and collision.
 The congestion at the receiver node introduces packet loss due to buffer overflow.
 Also, when multiple active sensor nodes try to access the channel simultaneously, collisions could occur and corrupt the packet in transmission.
 A sensor fails in delivering data to its next hop when the transmission experiences a collision or the buffer of its next hop is full.
-Since the congestion and collision are well-identified causes of packet loss in WSNs [18], [32], we investigate their effects on the deliverability of greedy routing to provide realistic analysis results.
+Since the congestion and collision are well-identified causes of packet loss in WSNs [18], [37] and they are important in analyzing the deliverability for many-to-one data delivery in WSNs [38], [39], we investigate their effects on the deliverability of greedy routing to provide realistic analysis results.
 Here, we assume each sensor in the WSN has a buffer size of m packets.